Sencha

 See the Japanese tea collection

 According to some analyses, Japanese sencha is one of the green teas with the highest polyphenol content.
-Note that the polyphenol content varies according to the cultivar, the harvest season, the steeping time.
-A recent analysis tells us that sencha mobata would be one of the richest sencha in antioxidants.
-For a quantity of 2.5 g of leaves infusing for 4 minutes would contain 3410 µMOLES of antioxidant per cup of 250 ml of water.
+Note that polyphenol content varies according to cultivar, harvesting season and infusion time.
+A recent analysis suggests that sencha mobata is one of the richest senchas in antioxidants.
+Infusing 2.5 g of leaves for 4 minutes would contain 3410 µMOLES of antioxidants per cup of 250 ml water.

 Tea contains several polyphenols, a large family of antioxidants, the main ones being catechins, theaflavins and thearubigins.
-Catechins are the most studied antioxidants in tea.
-Green tea is the one that contains the most.
+Catechins are the most widely studied antioxidants in tea.
+Green tea contains the most catechins.

-Antioxidants are compounds that protect cells in the body from damage caused by free radicals.
-The latter are very reactive molecules that would be involved in the development of cardiovascular diseases, certain cancers and other diseases related to aging.
+Antioxidants are compounds that protect the body's cells from damage caused by free radicals.
+Free radicals are highly reactive molecules believed to be involved in the development of cardiovascular disease, certain cancers and other age-related illnesses.

-Green tea also offers us several other virtues.
+Green tea also offers a number of other benefits.

-Neuro-protection, a consumption of two cups a day of green tea could prevent parkinson's disease and alzheimer's.
-Contribute to the maintenance of a healthy weight and to the reduction of body weight and fat percentage.
-May help decrease the formation of tooth decay.
-Observational studies in older women indicate an association between regular tea consumption and better bone density.
+Neuro-protection: two cups of green tea a day could prevent Parkinson's disease and Alzheimer's.
+Helps to maintain a healthy weight and reduce body weight and fat content.
+May help reduce tooth decay.
+Observational studies in elderly women show an association between regular tea consumption and improved bone density.